RoomzSpaces/Engine/README.md

-# Webspace Engine
+# RoomzSpaces Engine

-This is the engine for [Webspaces](https://webspaces.space), which allows you to create 3D worlds using just HTML.
+This is the engine for Roomz, which allows you to create 3D worlds.

-If you aren't interested in working on the **Webspace Engine** but wish to create your own webspaces, please visit the [**webspace for Webspaces**](https://webspaces.space)

 ## Getting started
 Clone the repo and run:

 ```